What you need to know about driver assistance technologies

 Current driver assistance technologies

-Many vehicles have features to help you avoid a collision, or lessen its impact.
-These features are called Advanced Driver Assistance Systems (ADAS) or driver assistance technologies.
-Many driver assistance technologies, such as blind spot warning, automatic emergency braking, and lane keeping assistance, have been available in the market in Canada for several years.
-They may be standard on your vehicle or you may need to request them as an option.
-The manufacturer may use different names for the technology.
-Ensure to check with the manufacturer or the vehicle owner's manual for further information about that particular vehicle features and its capabilities.
+Many vehicles have technologies to help you avoid collisions, or reduce their impact.
+These technologies are called Advanced Driver Assistance Systems or driver assistance technologies.
+Many driver assistance technologies, such as blind spot warning, automatic emergency braking, and lane keeping assistance, have been available in Canada for several years.
+They may be standard on your vehicle or you may need to ask for them.
+Your vehicle’s manufacturer may use different names for the technology.
+Check with the manufacturer or your owner’s manual for more information about your vehicle’s technologies and abilities.
+There are a variety of driver assistance systems available today.
+Some systems:

-• support the driver in controlling the vehicle, like lane keeping assistance and adaptive cruise control
+• help you control a vehicle, like lane keeping assistance and adaptive cruise control

-• provide warnings to the driver, like lane departure warning, forward collision warning, and blind spot warning
+• warn you of hazards, like lane departure warning, forward collision warning, and blind spot warning

-• activate momentarily in specific situations, like automatic emergency braking
+• only activate in specific situations, like automatic emergency braking

-Remember that these features are only designed to help you.
+Remember that these systems are designed to help you.
 They can't replace you.
-You must stay alert and engaged at all times while driving, even if the driver assistance features are activated.
+Stay alert and engaged while driving, even if the driver assistance technologies are activated.

 Know your vehicle.
-Get familiar with features specific to your vehicle.
-Be aware of what these features can and can't do before you use them on public roads.
+Get familiar with your vehicle’s technologies.
+Know what they can and can't do before you use them on public roads.
 Being informed will help prevent collisions and injuries.

 Know your vehicle feature's limitations.
-Driver assistance technologies still require you to pay attention to the road and traffic.
-Some features may only work in specific conditions (for example, within a certain speed, when lanes are visible, traffic lights are working properly, and when road markings are clear).
-You need to stay alert at all times when you drive with or without assistance technologies.
+Driver assistance technologies still need you to pay attention to the road and traffic.
+Some systems may only work in specific conditions.
+For example, within a certain speed, when lanes are visible, traffic lights are working properly, and when road markings are clear.
+You need to stay alert at all times whenever you drive.

-For more information about a specific vehicle's features, check with:
+For more information about your vehicle's features, check:

 • the vehicle owner's manual